 No matter how confident you feel in a bikini, your obesity puts you at higher risk for heart disease than if you were smaller.

-When obese women cite how healthy they are despite being of fatkini proportions, they often point out blood sugar, blood pressure and cholesterol numbers.
+When obese women cite how healthy they are, they often point out their normal-range blood sugar, blood pressure and cholesterol numbers.

 But these values are only the tip of the iceberg.
-A fasting blood sugar of 75 in a fat woman doesn’t make her healthy.
+A fasting blood sugar of 75 in very plus-size person doesn’t make him or her healthy.

 Of course it’s much better news than if it were 118, but that doesn’t make her healthy and fit in an absolute sense.